cheryl-qian/cheryl-qian/projects/rock-paper-scissors/tutorial.md

 Decide whether to play again or exit the game.

 ## Conclusion
-You've successfully cloned and played the Rock-Paper-Scissors game! 🎉
+You've successfully played the Rock-Paper-Scissors game! 🎉

 Enjoy playing and tracking your wins and losses.
 If you have any questions or need assistance, feel free to reach out!